slco-2016/q1_report_long/_pages/researchinsights_page.md

 ![systemflow]({{ site.baseurl }}/assets/imgs/systemflow/9.jpg)

 ### System complexity
 - Key takeaway: Complexity in the system and lack of clear information can make it hard for a client to comply with their supervision.
-Furthermore, complexity and the resultant obfuscation is not a malady solely clientside.
+Furthermore, system complexity acts as a barrier to to effectiveness on the operations and case management side as well as obfuscating pathways to success on clientside.
 Lack of transparency between the courts, service providers and Criminal Justice Services makes it hard for case managers to have a complete picture of challenges their clients might have and for clients to keep track of all their requirements.
 - Quotes
 	- *“I just wanted to know what is going to happen next.
 I want to do the right thing.”* - Client, Criminal Justice Services
 	- *“Make the [process] easier for the client to understand”* - Case Manager, Criminal Justice Services